trinamae12/lifestyle-blog/readme.md

 - HTML, CSS and Javascript skills
 - Pixel Perfect Skills
 - Animations (Bonus)
-- Knowledge of API integration (For Senior Frontend only)
+- Knowledge of API integration (For Senior Frontend Applicants only)